the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## Composable Components

 There is one more little property which is accessible in the props object: the `children` prop.
-You can use it to pass elements to your components from above, which are unknown to the component itself, but make it possible to compose components into each other.
-Let's see how this looks like when you only pass a text (string) as a child to the Search component.
+You can use it to pass elements to your components from above, which are unknown to the component itself but which make it possible to compose your components together.
+Let's see how this looks when you pass a text string, as a child, to the Search component.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~